KyleKing/KyleKing.github.io/_posts/2014-08-08-Future-Improvements.markdown

 Done:
+* Add basic deliniation between posts on home page
 * Add home page
-* Bourbon
+* Bourbon, Neat and the other one added
-* Added all four supported plugins
+* Added all four supported Jekyll plugins

 Other Options
- Add Foundation 5 (SASS)
+* Add Foundation 5 (SASS)